 Why Could A Rowing Machine Cause Back Pain?

-While you are exercising, you are making your lower back muscles work.
+While exercising, you’re making your lower back muscles work.
 Rowing puts a strain on this muscle group, and that is something you must consider.

 Your age is also important for back pain.
 It doesn’t come as strange that you develop a higher risk for back issues as you get older.
 Older adults are specifically prone to these problems.